-Our students are an integral part of the thriving research culture within the Faculty of Health and Social Care.
+Our students are an integral part of the thriving research culture within the Faculty of Health, Social Care & Medicine.
 Our current postgraduate research students are involved in researching a range of health related topics.

 - Investigating the experiences of people affected by MND/ALS using a digital based legacy

 - An exploration of factors that may influence paramedic’s thinking about performing non-time-critical clinical procedures on children.

 - The relevance of workplace-initiated learning in the maintenance of expertise.
 What are the experiences of experts within a multi-professional paediatric critical care team?

 - What are the perceptions and experiences of children with long term conditions of being held for clinical procedures within hospital environments?

 Some of the Faculty’s recently-completed PhD student projects are outlined below:

 - A study to explore the experiences of Advanced Care Planning amongst family caregivers of people with advanced dementia (Dr Susan Ashton);

 - Loss and transcendence in couples living with MND: An Interpretative Phenomenological Analysis (Dr Bridget Hanley)

 - How do respiratory patients and healthcare professionals perceive oxygen therapy?
 An Interpretative Phenomenological Analysis (Dr Carol Kelly)